site-bender/ontology-dev-server/README.md

 ### Edit Deno tests

-For editing Deno tests in [e2e](./e2e), you can install a Deno plugin.
+For editing Deno tests in [the e2e folder](./e2e), you can install a Deno plugin.

 **Jetbrains' IDE**